Twins vs. Orioles Player Props Betting Odds

 Santander Stats

-- Anthony Santander has 20 doubles, a triple, 14 home runs, 26 walks and 47 RBI (78 total hits).
-He has stolen one base.
+- Anthony Santander has 84 hits with 23 doubles, a triple, 14 home runs, 30 walks and 47 RBI.
+He's also stolen two bases.

-- Santander has picked up at least one hit in two games in a row.
-During his last five outings he is batting .182 with .
+- Santander enters this game looking to extend his two-game hit streak.
+During his last five outings he is batting .353 with three doubles and four walks.

 Santander Recent Games